Udey Chand Dubey: Early career

 Among the first cadets selected to attend the Prince of Wales Royal Indian Military College (now the Rashtriya Indian Military College) in 1922, Dubey was one of three graduates selected for a King's Commission as a King's Commissioned Indian Officer (KCIO) in 1928.
 He passed out from the Royal Military Academy Sandhurst on 30 January 1930.
 As was customary, he was posted to a British Army regiment, the Norfolk Regiment, for a period of one year.
 On 30 March 1931, he was posted to the 2nd Battalion of the 1st Punjab Regiment.
-Other KCIOs in the battalion at the same time were Kalwant Singh, later also a major-general, and the battalion adjutant Pran Nath Thapar, the future Chief of the Army Staff.
+Other KCIOs in the battalion at the same time were Kalwant Singh, later a lieutenant general, and the battalion adjutant Pran Nath Thapar, the future Chief of the Army Staff.

 Dubey was promoted lieutenant on 30 April 1932, and was appointed battalion quartermaster on 1 June 1936.
 He was promoted captain on 1 August 1938, and in April 1939 qualified as a second-class interpreter in Urdu.
 On 26 March 1940, he was appointed battalion adjutant.
 In 1941, now an acting major, Dubey was selected to attend the 4th War Course at the Staff College, Quetta, which ran from 21 July to 13 December 1941; among his fellow students was Squadron Leader Subroto Mukerjee.